openmc-dev/openmc/docs/source/usersguide/depletion.rst

                                                  model.materials[0],
                                                  chain_file)

-If you are runnnig :meth:`~openmc.deplete.MicroXS.from_model()` on a cluster that does not share local filesystems across nodes, you'll need to set an environment variable so that each MPI process knows where to store output files used to calculate the microscopic cross sections.
-In order of priority, they are `TMPDIR`. `TEMP`, and `TMP`.
-Users interested in further details can read the `relevant docpage on the tempfile pacakge <https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir>`_
+If you are running :meth:`~openmc.deplete.MicroXS.from_model()` on a cluster where temporary files are created on a local filesystem that is not shared across nodes, you'll need to set an environment variable so that each MPI process knows where to store output files used to calculate the microscopic cross sections.
+In order of priority, they are :envvar:`TMPDIR`. :envvar:`TEMP`, and :envvar:`TMP`.
+Users interested in further details can read the documentation for the `tempfile <https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir>`_ module.

 Caveats